Animal disqualification orders

 - transporting animals

-- running a service which involves being in charge of animals (for example dog walking)
+- running a service where you’re in charge of animals, such as dog walking services

-What happens if you break the terms of your disqualification order
+If you break the terms of an animal disqualification order

-The court can't arrange for your animals to be destroyed unless a vet believes that it would be the most humane option.
+The court cannot arrange for your animals to be destroyed unless a vet believes it’s the most humane option.

-You'll get the chance to given information, or make a statement to, to the court before it makes a seizure order.
-This is the order that means your animals can be taken away.
+You'll get the chance to give information or make a statement to the court before it makes a seizure order.

-The court can also make an interim order.
-This arranges for on-going care of your animal while the court considers an application to seize it.
+An interim order arranges for continued care of your animals while the court considers an application to seize it.

 You may have to pay the costs of carrying out the order.

-The court can set a minimum length of time which must pass before you can ask for your ban to be cancelled or changed.
+The court can set a minimum length of time which must pass before you can appeal.

-When considering your request the court will consider:
+When considering your appeal the court will look at:

 - your character